 The main intervention strategy utilized will be live observation while support group is being conducted.
 Training in multicultural competency will also be implemented as research indicates that it is the responsibility of the clinician to develop cultural understanding of others, build cultural self-awareness, and individualize treatment to the client’s cultural needs (Jones, Kawena Begay, Nakagawa, Cevasco, & Sit, 2016).
 Considering that the nature of the group is for Spanish-speaking first generation Hispanics, multicultural competencies of the group leader and program will be assessed.

-Termination and Follow up
+Termination and Follow-up

 Termination of consultation services will occur three months after the final training session.
 Follow up meetings will be conducted once a month for three months in order to evaluate progress and possible challenges to the implementation of the recommendations provided.